blackb6a/blackb6a-ctf-2023-challenges/07-telepathy/README.md

 https://www.youtube.com/watch?v=AsmxdD7DNKU

 10 years ago, it was prophesied that the Earth is going to end soon.
 Some people then had chosen to move to the Mars.
-Today, you on the Earth, have received some signals sent from the Mars, what are they trying to tell?
+Today, you on the Earth, have received an image and a Youtube link sent from the Mars, what are they trying to tell?
 How are they?

 ## Notes

-You may need some OSINT, if you at anytime need a password.
+This is a stego challenge.
+The regex of the password (if you at anytime need one) is `[a-z ]+`.

 ## Flag